Putting Prevention into Practice

 C. J.S. has never tested positive for STIs.

-D. J.S. occasionally does not use condoms
+D. J.S. occasionally does not use condoms when having sex with partners who are at high risk of HIV infection.

 1. Owens DK, Davidson KW, Krist AH, et al. Screening for HIV infection: US Preventive Services Task Force recommendation statement.
 JAMA.
 2019;321(23):2326–2336.